Rchou97/rchou97.github.io/_pages/cv.md

 {% include base_path %}

-For a more extensive resume in PDF format, you can find it [here](https://rchou97.github.io/files/Richard_Chou_CV.pdf).
+For a more extensive résumé in PDF format, you can find it [here](https://rchou97.github.io/files/Richard_Chou_CV.pdf).

 Work experience
 ------